Do I Have A Mental Illness? 28 Mental Disorders And Their Symptoms

 Perhaps you still aren’t sure that you have a mental disorder.
 That’s natural if you aren’t a mental health professional.
 But a counselor can help you find out.
 Or, maybe you’re concerned that you can’t overcome the problem on your own.
 Through therapy and other treatments, you can learn how to cope with your symptoms and the challenges they cause.

 Licensed counselors are available online at BetterHelp to provide convenient online therapy for a multitude of mental and emotional issues.
 Another option is to see a counselor in your local community.
-Many people with substance abuse and other disorders find help by joining a support group or forum.
+Many people with substance use and other disorders find help by joining a support group or forum.
 Talking to a counselor may be your next best step to improving your mental health.
 If you’re concerned about having any of these psychological issues, now might be the perfect time to pursue diagnosis and treatment.